special forces operations operators in gear walking together in uniform

 In fitness, tactical athleticism, military, law enforcement, and firefighting communities, two terms are often used interchangeably: durability and injury prevention.
 On the surface they sound similar, but they represent two distinct concepts, and understanding the difference is crucial if you want a training program that keeps you performing and keeps you healthy for the long haul.

 Durability is about being able to tolerate high, repeated physical stress and maintain performance across training cycles and real-world tasks.
 Injury prevention is about reducing the likelihood that damage occurs from movement or training stress.
+Athletes looking to train for both can explore programs built around this balance through our CF ONE training collection.

 Treating these as the same thing leads to training programs that either avoid stress altogether (too cautious) or ignore recovery and mechanics (too reckless).
 The middle path, structured resilience training, supports both durability and injury prevention at the same time.